adrhill/julia-ml-course/CreatingPackage.md

 	# Prerequisites
 - [julia](https://julialang.org) is installed
 - [git](https://git-scm.com/) is installed
-If you are willing to use third-party platforms to setup your repository and continuous integration pipeline:
+If you are willing to use third-party platforms to setup your repository and continuous integration pipeline, then you will require:
 - [GitHub](https://github.com) Account
 - [CodeCov](https://about.codecov.io) Account (or login via GitHub)
 # Creating the initial Package